Vide notification no.9/2016 dated 09.06.2016. Forms are to be submitted to department on quarterly basis.

 10. Investments made out of Pin money to homemaker is taxable

 Usually we see that that the husbands give a certain amount to wife for household expenses every month.
-Many of them manage to save money to buy gold, invest in shares and make investments like RD or FD etc. Clubbing provision of Income Tax Act does not apply on the income from the investment made out the pin money.
+Many of them show you how to save more money to buy gold, invest in shares and make investments like RD or FD etc. Clubbing provision of Income Tax Act does not apply on the income from the investment made out the pin money.

 But since might be incomes from such investments, which are to be shown in the return of homemaker.
-But only few of them file ITR, which results into creation of black money.
+But only few of them file ITR, which results into creation of black money, creating a paycheck stub is a must for a company.

 11. Minor child income is taxable in the hands of the parents.